-- 1. a projection of the foreseeable growth in transport work (in tonne-nautical mile) across all ship types between baseline (2018) and the target year (2050), - 2. the target CO2e emissions in 2050 defined by the 2023 IMO GHG Strategy absolute emission reduction ambition.
+- a projection of the foreseeable growth in transport work (in tonne-nautical mile) across all ship types between baseline (2018) and the target year (2050), - 2. the target $CO_2e$ emissions in 2050 defined by the 2023 IMO GHG Strategy absolute emission reduction ambition.

 The projection of foreseeable growth is taken from the Fourth IMO GHG Study scenario RP2.6 SSP2.
-This scenario is selected because it is most aligned with decarbonisation in the wider economy, and most closely represents the rate of GDP and trade growth that has been observed in recent years.34
+This scenario is selected because it is most aligned with decarbonisation in the wider economy, and most closely represents the rate of GDP and trade growth that has been observed in recent years.

-The target ${\rm CO_2}{\rm e}$ emissions is defined by the 2023 IMO GHG Strategy which has a net-zero target around 2050.
-Additionally, the strategy has indicative checkpoints for at least 20% striving for 30% reductions in 2030 on 2008 levels as well as at least 70% reduction striving for 80% reduction in 2040 on 2008 levels.
+The target $CO_2$ e emissions is defined by the 2023 IMO GHG Strategy which has a netzero target around 2050.
+Additionally, indicative checkpoints for at least 20% striving for 30% reductions in 2030 on 2008 levels as well as at least 70% reduction striving for 80% reduction in 2040 on 2008 levels.

 The 2023 IMO GHG Strategy is anchored to the same 2008 global emissions inventory that was estimated in the Third IMO GHG Study.
-This value of 921Mt of operational (tank-to-wake) $\rm CO_2$ is translated to a lifecycle $\rm CO_2$ e value by using: - A TtW $\rm CO_2$ to WtW $\rm CO_2$ e conversion factor based on the emission factors listed in Table 8 used for reporting and weighted by the estimated fuel mix in 2008. - 100-year global warming potential values aligned to IPCC Assessment Report 6 (IPCC AR6).
-35
+This value of 921Mt of operational (tank-to-wake) $CO_2$ is translated to a lifecycle $CO_2$ e value by using: - A weighted average well-to-wake emission factor calculated based on the fuel mix in 2008 from Lloyd's Register and UMAS.